Imogen Willis: Tyler Brennan

-Departure and return
+Departure and returns

 On 4 April 2016, Daniel Kilkelly of Digital Spy speculated Kaplan had left Neighbours due to posts on her social media accounts that appeared to be "disguised farewells" to the show.
 A week later, Kilkelly and Sophie Dainty confirmed Imogen would be leaving the show, alongside Daniel (Tim Phillipps) on 26 April.
 Imogen receives a job offer from Naomi Canning in Los Angeles, and she and Daniel decide to move over there for a fresh start, following the deaths of Josh and Doug Willis (Terence Donovan).
 They are married shortly before their departure.

 On 25 February 2019, a writer for Soap World announced that Kaplan had reprised the role.
 Imogen reappeared on-screen during the episode airing on 22 March 2019.
 The character returns to run Toadfish Rebecchi's (Ryan Moloney) law firm, after he takes time away to grieve for his wife Sonya Rebecchi (Eve Morey) who recently died.
 Kaplan confirmed that Imogen was still married to Daniel.
 Imogen soon discovers that her younger sister Piper Willis (Mavournee Hazel) is in a casual relationship with their mother's former partner Leo Tanaka (Tim Kano), and urges her to tell Terese or she will.
 Imogen is later involved in the Finn Kelly (Rob Mills) redemption storyline when she becomes his lawyer.
 Mills said that Finn trusts Imogen, and explained "He knows that she has his best interests at heart and that she's copping some heat for defending him.
 And their relationship is purely professional.
 Now Finn's reverted back to when he was 19, he's a bit naive – so he really respects her."
 Imogen's decision to represent Finn causes conflict with her family and friends, and she later receives a threat in the form of a pig's head left on her car.

+Kaplan made an unannounced return to the serial as Imogen, alongside Phillipps, in 2023 during the serial's reboot episode premiere.
+They return to support Terese in her wedding to Toadie Rebecchi (Ryan Moloney).
+Their returns were kept secret up to the episode's broadcast in order to cover Terese and Toadie's marriage.
+Kaplan continued to make appearances in 2023, including during a week of flashback episodes designed to showcase to viewers stories that occurred whilst Neighbours had ceased broadcasting.